qtrl.ai vs Volume Shader BM

 Volume Shader BM FAQ

-Can I use it on a laptop or mobile device?
+Can I use it to test laptops or pre-built systems?